Larouex/IoTC-OPCUA-Server-Basic/README.md

   * [Provisioning our OPC Server as a Device in Azure IoT Central](provisioning-our-opc-server-as-a-device-in-azure-iot-central)
   * [Send Telemetry to Azure IoT Central and Visualize that Data](send-telemetry-to-azure-iot-central-and-visualize-that-data)

-## Define and Configure Nodes and Variables for our OPC UA Server.
+## Define and Configure Nodes and Variables for our OPC Server.
 The defintion of our Nodes and Variables (<i>and Device Interfaces and Telemetry in Azure IoT Central</i>) is contained in the "config.json" file in the root of the project.

 Here are the default contents of the file...